-15. Guide to ethical decision making
+16. Guide to ethical decision making

-All STC People are required to ensure their decision-making is consistent with the objectives, values and principles of the Ethical Framework.
+All STC People are required to ensure their decision-making is consistent with the objectives, values and principles of the Ethical Framework as set out in section 4.

 To encourage ethical awareness, conduct and decision making, it is useful to consider by yourself or in consultation with your peers or your manager as appropriate, the following before you make a decision: